PrincetonUniversity/hpc_beginning_workshop/08_installing_software_modules/README.md

 ### Final Tips on Modules

-To see all the options for the module command run `module help` or see [this page](https://researchcomputing.princeton.edu/faq/using-environment-modules).

 **Don't put module commands in your .bashrc file.** You may be tempted to put these in `.bashrc`.
 Don't.
 By all means set up an alias for your use, but `.bashrc` is not implicitly loaded for a SLURM job.
 You're likely to set up a situation where you have tangled modules and not quite sure why your job is failing to behave as expected.

 More information on modules can be found on our [Environment Module](https://researchcomputing.princeton.edu/support/knowledge-base/modules) resource page.

+To see all of the options for the module command you can run `module help` or see [this page](https://researchcomputing.princeton.edu/faq/using-environment-modules).

 If you need software that is not installed, you will most likely have to do it yourself.
 See Installing Software Not Available on the Clusters section below.

 ## Installing Software Not Available on the Clusters

-In general, we recommend that you create a directory such as `/home/<YourNetID>/software` to build and store software other than Python and R. Your home directory is backed-up.
+In general, we recommend that you create a directory such as `/home/<YourNetID>/software` to build and store software other than Python and R. As a reminder, your home directory is backed-up.

-Python and R packages will be installed by default in your home directory.
-See more about installing these types of packages below.
+Python and R packages don't require that you set up a special folder for them, as they will be installed by default in your home directory.
+See more about installing Python or R packages below.

 Two notes: